Promoting Entrepreneurship in Post-Conflict Areas

 Northern Uganda had suffered from civil unrest since the early 1980s.
 Thousands of people were killed when the Lord’s Resistance Army, a rebel group led by Joseph Kony, terrorized communities throughout the region.
 Gulu district bore the brunt of the violence because of its central and strategic location in the Northern Region.
 When the guns fell silent, nothing was left of Gulu except for tears and despair.

-But that was over a decade ago, and today Gulu town is a beehive of activity.
-Businesses are mushrooming – hotels, retail and hardware stores dot every corner of the busy town.
+But that was over a decade ago, and today Gulu town is buzzing with activity.
+Businesses are booming – hotels, retail and hardware stores dot every corner of the busy town.
 The modern market houses more than 1,200 small-scale businesses, and trucks can be seen offloading merchandise all day long.
 Opportunities are ripe both on and off the farm.

 “STRYDE recognizes the critical role of youth in creating lasting stability and offering protection from future conflicts.
 Thus at the onset of our implementation in this area, all the trainers underwent an intense psychosocial training to help them identify, counsel and/or refer victims of the conflict,” says Anthony Kerwegi, STRYDE’s Country Partnership Manager for Uganda.